georbots/dummy_chatbot/README.md

 - Stories/rules are minimal and consistent.
 - Runs via Docker Compose: Rasa + Action Server (not used currently) + PostgreSQL.
-- Optional: could wrap in FastAPI for Swagger UI demo.

 ---